 2. Lee Kong Chian Natural History Museum

 Another name in the list of best places to see in Jurong East, Singapore is Lee Kong Chian Natural History Museum.
+It was opened on April 18, 2015 and houses the houses the Raffles Natural History Collection.
 This museum displays 2000 items and artifacts related to the history of living organisms like plant species, orchids, animal fossils, and human fossils.
 Lee Kong Chian Natural History Museum is frequented by millions of visitors annually.

 Location: 2 Conservatory Dr, Singapore 117377